 The recruitment, selection, employment and training of apprentices during their apprenticeship shall be without discrimination because of race, sex (including pregnancy and gender identity), sexual orientation, color, religion, national origin, age, genetic information, disability or as otherwise specified by law.
 The sponsor shall take positive action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required by the rules of the Washington State Apprenticeship and Training Council and Title 29, Part 30 of the Code of Federal Regulations.

 A. Selection Procedures:

-Exempt for programs with fewer than five (5) apprentices per WAC 296-05-405(1).
+Exempt per WAC 296-05-405(1)(a)

 B. Equal Employment Opportunity Plan: